tothaval/FlatShareCC_MVVM/README.md

 # SharedLivingCostCalculator dev_build

+!!! this document is not up to date, some information might be obsolete.

  primary use case:
  calculation of costs and advances for people who share an office, a flat or other areas.